diogoaurelio/schedoscopeWiki/Metascope-Primer.md

 ![Transformation](images/transformation.png)

-Schedoscope additionally allows one to [export](https://github.com/ottogroup/schedoscope/wiki/Schedoscope%20View%20DSL%20Primer#view-exports) view date to external systems.
+Schedoscope additionally allows one to [export](https://github.com/ottogroup/schedoscope/wiki/Schedoscope%20View%20DSL%20Primer#view-exports) view data to external systems.
 Each export and its parameters will be displayed next to the transformation information.

 ## Collaboration